i0Afnan/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## 10. Look in the mirror
 - The 11th script sets the mode of the file `hello1 the same as `olleh`'s mode.

+## 11. Directories
+- The 12th script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.